9th Armored Division (United States): Predecessor units and early history

 The lineages of the 2nd and 14th Cavalry Regiments were continued when these inactive units, having given up their personnel and equipment, were later reorganized and redesignated as cavalry reconnaissance squadrons and reactivated in 1943.

+After its formation, the 9th AD was sent to Camp Ibis in California from June to October of 1943 for combat training.
+It was then sent to Camp Polk, Louisiana for maneuvers and then finally to New York for embarkation to England on the RMS Queen Mary.

-After over two years of training throughout the country, including Camp Ibis, the 9th Armored Division, now commanded by Major General John W. Leonard, reached the United Kingdom in September 1944.
+After over two years of training, the 9th Armored Division, now commanded by Major General John W. Leonard (the former deputy commander), reached the United Kingdom in September 1944.

 Fortitude

-The 9th Armored Division was one of several real U.S. Army divisions that participated in Operation Fortitude, the deception operation mounted by the Allies to deceive the Germans about the real landing site for Operation Neptune, the amphibious invasion of Northern France.
+The 9th Armored Division was one of several serving U.S. Army divisions that participated in Operation Fortitude, the deception operation mounted by the Allies to deceive the Germans about the real landing site for Operation Neptune, the amphibious invasion of Northern France.
 The 9th was assigned to a camp on the British coastline opposite of the German defenses in Pas-de-Calais, ostensibly as part of the "First US Army Group" (FUSAG) under Major General John W. Leonard.